telemachus/vim-macrons/README.md

-# macrons: Plugin for deleting and adding macrons to vowels
+# macrons: a {neo,}vim plugin for adding and deleting macrons

 ## INTRODUCTION

-A set of utility functions and mappings to make it easier to add or remove macrons.
+A set of utility functions and mappings to make it easier to add or remove macrons from vowels.

 ## COMMANDS